About This Exhibit

 JoAnn Mooers Jonas is an alumna of UMN (’73, BS) and an MLIS Librarian with a Children's Librarian specialization.
 She has worked at The New York Public Library-Central Children's Room, and as the director of the Early Childhood Resource and Information Center (ECRIC) for NYPL, Youth Services Librarian/Manager at Carlsbad and Chula Vista Public Libraries, and selector of youth books & materials for San Diego County Library System.
 She also reviews children's books, writes Teacher and Discussion guides and has served on the Newbery, Caldecott & Wilder Award committees.
 She is a contributor to EarlyWord: The Librarian/Publisher Connection, as moderator of the monthly Young Readers Author Chat, and is on the Board of the Children's Reading Alliance.
 She is also a volunteer and Friend of the Kerlan Collection and the Children's Literature Research Collections.

 Osceola Pope is from St. Peter, Minnesota.
-He worked on the Children's Book Art: Techniques and Media online exhibit and completed an internship at Children's Literature Research Collections while working on his degree from Minneapolis School of Art and Design.
+He worked on the Children's Book Art: Techniques and Media online exhibit and completed an internship at the Children's Literature Research Collections while working on his degree from Minneapolis College of Art and Design.
 His art focus is illustrating classic folk tales or older stories for children's books with plans to commit himself to freelance illustration and private art commissions as well as look for book illustration opportunities.
-His portfolio may be viewed here.
+His portfolio may be viewed here

 Natasha Bruns is a recent MLIS graduate with a focus on archives and special collections.
 She is committed to making information accessible to the community for further research and exploration.
 She has contributed to digitization projects at the UW-Green Bay Archives and Area Research Center and the Neville Public Museum.
 Bruns along with Eve Johnson Brafford began a digital comparative study exhibit of Little Red Riding Hood for the Children's Literature Research Collections in their final semester at St. Catherine University.